 Protected Action Ballots

-The object of protected action ballots is to establish a transparent process that allows employees directly concerned to choose, by means of a fair and democratic secret ballot, whether to support the taking of industrial action by organisations of employees or by employees.
+The objective of protected action ballots is to establish a transparent process that allows employees directly concerned to choose, by means of a fair and democratic secret ballot, whether to support the taking of industrial action by organisations of employees or by employees.

 - The AEC will seek a list of eligible employees from both the bargaining representative and the employer (the parties).
 To be eligible for inclusion on the respective lists, employees must be subject to the proposed enterprise agreement.
 The parties will also be requested to submit a declaration, confirming that the information on the lists is complete, up-to-date and accurate.
 The AEC matches those employees on both lists to determine the roll of voters for the ballot (i.e. an employee must be on both lists to be included on the roll of voters).